 Our sanctuary is where the parish family gathers to hear the Word of God, to offer prayers individually and together, and to celebrate the holy mysteries of the Mass.
 Seating in the main sanctuary is curved to bring the altar closer to the people.
 This emphasizes our unity as a parish and the centrality of Eucharist in our lives.
 The sanctuary seats up to 780 people.

 The Cross is a basic Christian symbol and is prominent in church architecture, art, rites, and traditions.
 Carried in processions, it is a reminder of Christ's death and resurrection, of his invitation to his followers to pick up the cross and follow him.
-In our sanctuary, the large carved, wooden crucifix over the main entrance opposite the altar was donated by charter members of the parish, for the original St. Monica sanctuary.
+In our sanctuary, the large wooden crucifix over the altar, also designed and created by Br.
+Martin, incorporates the hand-carved corpus and titulus from the original crucifix that had been donated by charter members of the parish for the original St. Monica sanctuary in 1956.

 The organ for the main sanctuary was designed by Tom Magee of the Rodgers Classic Organs in Indianapolis, and built in Hillsboro, Oregon.
 It is a two manual instrument with 49 stops and has the capability of adding actual organ pipes in the future.
 A computerized Sequencer-Sound Module attached to the console adds more than 300 additional sounds to the organ and will also allow organists to record performances for future replaying.

-Seven windows on the south wall bear symbols of the seven sacraments that grace our lives as Christians.
-The Sacrament Windows were designed by former parishioner Lynnell Nelson and constructed by parish volunteers, as were the colored glass windows that were moved from the original sanctuary to the Daily Chapel and Narthex entrance.
+Seven windows on the south wall beneath the St. Monica window bear symbols of the seven sacraments that grace our lives as Christians.
+The Sacrament Windows were designed by former parishioner Lynnell Nelson and constructed by parish volunteers, as were the colored glass windows that were moved from the original sanctuary to the Daily Chapel and Narthex entrances.